justinlocsei/himation/README.md

     "sentryDsnPublic": null, // The public Sentry DSN for reporting errors "track": false           // Whether or not to track errors },
-  "googleAnalyticsId": null, // The Google Analytics ID to use for tracking "server": {
+  "facebookAppId": null,     // The Facebook app ID for the site "googleAnalyticsId": null, // The Google Analytics ID to use for tracking "server": {
     "debugLogging": false // Setting this to true will log all requests made to the app server